-Just google “50mm lens” and you’ll be flooded with blog posts on how the great and wonderful nifty 50 is the only lens you’ll ever need.
+Just google “50mm lens” and you’ll be flooded with blog posts on how the great and wonderful nifty fifty is the only lens you’ll ever need.
 Believing the hype I bought one, and immediately noticed the weaknesses no one ever talks about.
-Don’t get me wrong, the nifty 50 is truly a great lens: it’s lightweight, has a large aperture, and is affordable.
-It’s the first lens I recommend to new photographers, but it’s not the ONLY lens you’ll ever need.
+Don’t get me wrong, the nifty fifty is truly a great entry-level lens: it’s lightweight, has a wide aperture, and is affordable.
+It’s the first lens I recommend to new photographers, but there a few critical reasons it’s not the ONLY lens you’ll ever need.

-My 50mm prime lens had arrived just in time for my trip to Sedona and Page, AZ.
-Imagine my disappointment when my 50mm lens was not wide enough to capture all of Horseshoe Bend.
+My Canon 50mm 1.8 prime lens had arrived just in time for my trip to Sedona and Page, AZ.
+Imagine my disappointment when the lens focal length was not wide enough to capture all of Horseshoe Bend.
 Landscapes are vast and wide and you need a lens that has the flexibility to capture it all, therefore a 50mm prime lens is not ideal for landscape photography

 The minimum focusing distance is how close you can get to a subject and still be able to focus.
 The 50mm lens’s focusing distance is 0.46 m, which translates to about 18 inches.
 In comparison, the Sigma 70mm f/2.8 DG Macro Art Lens has a focusing distance of almost half that at 0.26 m (or 10 inches).
 In addition to smaller focusing distances, lenses designed for macro photography will have magnification which gives the appearance of being even more close.
 Notice in the two photos below how much closer I can get to the subject with a shorter focusing distance.

 3. Poor Image Quality